 Loudoun Water hydrant flow tests are conducted to measure water flows and pressure in the water system.
 Hydrant flow tests are required primarily for fire sprinkler design and insurance purposes.

-Loudoun Water recommends modeling new developments using a supply reservoir with an elevation set to the low HGL of the pressure zone.
+Loudoun Water requires modeling new developments using a supply reservoir with an elevation set to the low HGL of the pressure zone.
 Hydrant flow tests will be used as confirmation of local system characteristics as needed.

 Hydrant flow tests measure the highest demands on the system that occur when fighting a fire.